geez0219/website-ng/src/assets/branches/r1.1/api/op/tensorop/TensorOp.md

 <h4>Args:</h4>

-* **retain** :  If None, then return the current retain_graph status of the Op.
+* **retain**: If None, then return the current retain_graph status of the Op.
 If True or False, then set the retain_graph status of the op to the new status and return the new status.

 <h4>Returns:</h4>

-    Whether this Op will retain the backward gradient graph after it's forward pass, or None if this Op does not    compute backward gradients.
+<ul class="return-block"><li>    Whether this Op will retain the backward gradient graph after it's forward pass, or None if this Op does not
+    compute backward gradients.</li></ul>

+---

 ### forward<span class="tag">method of TensorOp</span><a class="sourcelink" href=https://github.com/fastestimator/fastestimator/blob/r1.1/fastestimator/op/tensorop/tensorop.py/#L33-L46>View source on Github</a>
 ```python